Diffusion Models in Simulation-Based Inference: A Tutorial Review: Special Use Cases of the Score: Compositional and Guided Inference

 However, the flexibility that makes guidance attractive also carries a cost: any guidance biases the reverse diffusion process \citep{chidambaram2024does}.
 Changing the score means that one implicitly assumes that the marginal density $p(\z_t \mid \z_0)$ of the reverse diffusion process changes accordingly.
-Depending on the type of guidance, this can make the new score unstable and require Langevin or MCMC-based samplers to correct for the error \citep{geffner2023compositional, sjoberg2023mcmc}.
+Depending on the type of guidance, this can make the new score unstable and require Langevin, weighted or MCMC-based samplers to correct for the error \citep{geffner2023compositional, skreta2025feynmankac, sjoberg2023mcmc}.
 However, the need for correction depends on the application and the guidance strength.
-Moreover, \cite{vuong2025we} argue that diffusion models can be reinterpreted through Wasserstein gradient flow matching: terminal samples may follow the altered marginal, even if the stochastic process along the way does not replicate the true time reversal of diffusion.
+Moreover, \citet{vuong2025we} argue that under a Wasserstein-gradient-flow interpretation, diffusion sampling can remain effective even when the neural vector field is not an exact score, since correct marginal transport does not require exact reverse-time path equivalence.
+This, however, does not remove guidance bias; a guidance term still changes the effective vector field, and the resulting marginal flow is reliable only insofar as this altered field remains compatible with the intended density evolution.
+Hence, applying guidance in the context of SBI necessitates careful checking of posterior calibration \citep{modrak2025simulation} to quantify potential bias induced by guidance.

 Guidance provides a general mechanism for steering diffusion models during sampling, ranging from simple conditional adjustments to constraint-based steering, enabling the enforcement of domain-specific requirements without retraining.
 The design space is broad, and additional guidance schemes can be tailored to specialized applications.